-Dental x-rays are a type of picture of the teeth and mouth.
-X-rays are a form of electromagnetic radiation, just like visible light.
-They are of higher energy, however, and can penetrate the body to form an image on film.
+Dental x-rays are a type of image of the teeth and mouth.
+X-rays are a form of high energy electromagnetic radiation.
+X-rays can penetrate the body to form an image on film.

-Structures that are dense (such as silver fillings or metal restoration) will block most of the photons and will appear white on developed film.
+Structures that are dense (such as silver fillings or metal restoration) will block most of the light energy from the x-ray.
+They will appear white on developed film.
 Structures containing air will be black on film, and teeth, tissue, and fluid will appear as shades of gray.

 The test is performed in the dentist's office.
 There are many types of dental x-rays.
 Some are:

-The bitewing is when the patient bites on a paper tab and shows the crown portions of the top and bottom teeth together.
+The bitewing shows the crown portions of the top and bottom teeth together when the patient bites on a paper tab.

 The periapical shows one or two complete teeth from crown to root.

 A palatal or occlusal x-ray captures all the upper and lower teeth in one shot while the film rests on the biting surface of the teeth.